dbpiper/Euclid/docs/development-configuration.md

 in either one will be sent over to the other and the two copies kept in sync.

 This requires that the time be synchronized between the two!
+In addition, there seems to be a bug with `mirror` and VS Code, so both must be stopped in order to run `npm install` which makes this workflow very annoying.